-Stimulation of plasma lecithin-cholesterol acyltransferase (LCAT) and hepatic lipases is the mechanism responsible for a significant lowering of β -lipoprotein lipid.
-Though the ether and chloroform extracts caused significant decrease in the plasma levels of lipids in triton as well as HFD models of hyperlipidemia, their effects were comparatively less than that of the standard drug, gemfibrozil.
+The stimulation of plasma lecithin-cholesterol acyltransferase LCAT and hepatic lipases is the mechanism responsible for a significant lowering of β-lipoprotein lipid.
+Though the chloroform extracts caused ether and significant decrease in the plasma levels of lipids in triton as well as HFD models of hyperlipidemia, their effects were comparatively less than that of the standard drug, gemfibrozil.

-Hyperlipidemia may also induce abnormalities such as oxidation of fatty acids, leading to the formation of ketonic bodies as well as liver and muscle resistance to insulin, which initiates the progression of diabetes in patients [7].
-The effect of extracts/fractions on triglyceride lowering was also observed through reversal of postheparin treated animals.
+Hyperlipidemia may also induce other abnormalities such as oxidation of fatty acids, leading to the formation of ketonic bodies as well as liver and muscle resistance to insulin. which initiates the progression of diabetes in [7]. patients The effect of these extracts/fractions on triglyceride lowering was also observed through reversal of postheparin treated animals.
 There is a significant correlation between the ability of tissue to incorporate free fatty acid by hydrolysis of lipoprotein triacylglycerol and the enzyme, lipoprotein lipase [22].
-The extracts/fractions inhibited cholesterol biosynthesis potentiated the activity of lipolytic enzymes to early clearance of lipids from circulation in triton-induced hyperlipidemia.
-The obtained indicate restoration of PHLA activity following treatment with the extracts/fractions.
-Furthermore, due increase to hyperglycemia, non-enzymic glycosylation occurred, accompanied by glucose oxidation.
-These reactions, being catalyzed by Cu2+ and Fe2+, resulted in the formation of O2 and OH radicals, which further accelerates the risk of cardiac diseases in dyslipidemic patients [23].
+The extracts/fractions cholesterol biosynthesis inhibited and potentiated the activity of lipolytic enzymes to early clearance of lipids from circulation in triton-induced hyperlipidemia.
+The data obtained indicate restoration of PHLA activity following treatment with the extracts/fractions.
+Furthermore, due to increase in hyperglycemia, non-enzymic glycosylation occurred, accompanied by glucose oxidation.
+These reactions, being catalyzed by Cu_2^+ and Fe_2^+ , resulted in the formation of O_2^- and OHradicals, which further accelerates the risk of cardiac diseases in dyslipidemic patients [23].
 The extracts/fractions evaluated in this study may inhibit oxidative modification of LDL and thus accelerate the turnover of LDLcholesterol in liver [24].

-The involvement of hydroxyl free radical (OH) has been found to be a major causative factor for peroxidative damage to lipoproteins and this is responsible for inhibition and progression of atherosclerosis hyperlipidemic subjects [5].
-The potentially reactive derivatives of oxygen, known as reactive oxygen species (ROS), such as superoxide radical, hydroxyl radical and peroxide hydrogen are continuously generated inside the human body as a consequence of exposure to exogenous chemicals and/or a number of endogenous metabolic processes involving enzymes and bioenergetics electron transfer [25].
-The antioxidant and free oxygen radical scavenging activities of the extracts/fractions appear to be mediated through metal ion chelators and xanthine oxidase inhibitors [26].
+The involvement of hydroxyl free radical (OH) has been found to be a major causative factor for peroxidative damage to lipoproteins and this is responsible for inhibition and progression of atherosclerosis in hyperlipidemic subjects [5].
+The potentially reactive derivatives of oxygen, known as reactive oxygen species (ROS), such as superoxide radical, hydroxyl radical and hydrogen peroxide are continuously generated inside the human body as a consequence of exposure to exogenous chemicals and/or a number of endogenous metabolic processes involvina redox enzymes and bioenergetics electron transfer [25].
+The antioxidant and free oxygen radical scavenging activities of the extracts/fractions more probably appear to be mediated through metal ion chelators and xanthine oxidase inhibitors [26].

-Antihyperglycaemic activity in sucrose-loaded normoglycemic rat model is usually due to insulin secreteceous. insulin sensitizing, mimetic activities. insulin etc. extracts/fractions probably have insulin secreteceous activity as its activity compares with that of glybenclamide, which is insulin secretaceous [27].
+Antihyperglycaemic activity in sucrose-loaded normoglycemic rat model is usually due to insulin secreteceous, insulin sensitizing, insulin mimetic activities, etc. The extracts/fractions probably have insulin secreteceous activity as its activity compare with that of glybenclamide, which is insulin secretaceous [27].

-A drug with multi-fold activity that includes antioxidant, antidiabetic and lipid lowering effects such as demonstrated by the extracts/fractions should potentially be in great demand.
+A drug with multi-fold activity that includes antioxidant, antidiabetic and lipid lowering effects such as demonstrated the extracts/fractions would potentially be in great demand.